website

 4. Secure Bandage

-After you are done bandaging all around the shoulder, secure the end of the bandage with adhesive tape.
-Make sure it's tight enough, but it will not cut off circulation.
+After you have finished bandaging around the shoulder, secure the end of the bandage with adhesive tape.
+Ensure it's snug enough, but not so tight that it cuts off circulation.

 5. Limitations and Potential Problems

-While the traditional bandage wrapping technique has been long used, it is known to restrict your arm's movement.
-Also, it is hard to apply at home and should mostly be done by a practitioner.
+While the traditional bandage wrapping technique has long been used, it is known to restrict arm movement.
+Additionally, it is challenging to apply at home and should be performed primarily by a practitioner.
 Unequal pressure at different parts of the shoulder can result in the stoppage of blood circulation and skin irritation, which will only increase your discomfort.

 Before jumping into how to wrap a shoulder brace, it is necessary to consider if these braces are even worth using.
-Following are the benefits of shoulder braces that make them different from traditional wrappings.
+The following are the benefits of shoulder braces that distinguish them from traditional wraps.

 Fivali Shoulder Brace for Pain - Guide